 Studentships are offered within standard research council restrictions.
 To be eligible for a full studentship applicants must meet all of the eligibility criteria noted on our eligibility criteria page.
+Individual projects may also require additional eligibility criteria.
+If applicable, this will be set out on the project page.

 Applicants for PhD studies should also be curious, driven, and resilient.
 Students need to be self-driven and able to work independently.

 Because a PhD can feel long and difficult at times it is crucial that applicants select a project which fits within their interests and trajectory.